-The City EngineerDirector of Public Works/City Engineer, the City Public Works Commission, the City Council or other entity empowered under § 62.234, Wis.
+The Public Works Director/City Engineer, the City Public Works Commission, the City Council or other entity empowered under § 62.234, Wis.
 Stats., that is designated by the City of Watertown to administer this article.

 AGRICULTURAL FACILITIES AND PRACTICES

 Has the meaning given in § 281.16, Wis.
 Stats.